Olugbenga Omole

-Akogun Olugbenga Akinola Omole, (born 30 April 1972 in Oka Akoko, Ondo State) is a Nigerian politician, legislator, football administrator and farmer.
-He is the chairman of Akogun Farms Nigeria Limited and currently represents Akoko South West Constituency I in the Ondo State House of Assembly.
+Akogun Olugbenga Akinola Omole (born 30 April 1972 in Oka Akoko, Ondo State) is a Nigerian politician, legislator, football administrator and farmer.
+He is the chairman of Akogun Farms Nigeria Limited and currently serves as special adviser on transport to the governor of Ondo State.

 Early life and education

-Olugbenga Omole started his elementary education at Saint John's & Mary Demonstration Primary School, Owo, between 1977 and 1983 and Owo High School, Owo, for his secondary education between 1983 and 1988.
-He proceeded to the Federal School of Arts and Science, Ondo for his higher school certificate from 1989 to 1991.
+Olugbenga Omole attended Saint John's & Mary Demonstration Primary School, Owo, from 1977 to 1983, and Owo High School, Owo, from 1983 to 1988.
+He went to the Federal School of Arts and Science, Ondo for his higher school certificate from 1989 to 1991.
 He obtained his bachelor's degree in geography from the University of Ilorin in 1997.
-Olugbenga also attended Adekunle Ajasin University in Akungba Akoko, where he earned a master's degree in public administration.
+Omole also attended Adekunle Ajasin University in Akungba Akoko, where he earned a master's degree in public administration.
+In June 2024, he was awarded an honorary doctorate in Public Policy and Administration by Prowess University, Delaware.

 Business and personal life

-A football administrator and political tactician, Omole has been a member of Campaign for Democracy since 1995 and a member Committee for the Defense of Human Rights since 1995.
-He is a foundation member of Ondo State Youth in Politics and the Action Congress of Nigeria that later metamorphosed into the All Progressive Congress.
+A football administrator and political tactician, Omole has been a member of Campaign for Democracy since 1995 and a member Committee for the Defence of Human Rights since 1995.
+He is a foundation member of Ondo State Youth in Politics and the Action Congress of Nigeria, which later metamorphosed into the All Progressives Congress.

-Prior to his emergence as the Candidate of his Party, all Progressives Congress for House Assembly Akoko South West Constituency 1 Oka, Akogun was appointed Education Secretary for Akoko South West in October 2017 by Ondo State Governor, Arakunrin Oluwarotimi Akeredolu SAN.
-Under his purview, over 50 different projects in 17 public primary schools were executed and 90% of these projects were completed before he resigned to contest in the House of Assembly primary.
+Prior to his emergence as the candidate of his party, All Progressives Congress, for House Assembly Akoko South West Constituency 1 Oka, Omole was appointed education secretary for Akoko South West in October 2017 by Ondo State Governor Arakunrin Oluwarotimi Akeredolu SAN.
+Under his purview, over 50 different projects in 17 public primary schools were executed.
+90% of these projects were completed before he resigned to contest in the House of Assembly primary.
 He eventually won the general election with a landslide victory in March 2019.

-He collaborated with an Indian and a United Nation Awardee Urmila Chanam, a global expert in menstrual hygiene and founder of Breaking the Silence, by organizing workshops in various secondary schools in Ondo State focusing on girls and the Chief Executive Officer of Hero Communication and Events Management company as well as Akogun Farms Nigeria Limited.
+He collaborated with an Indian and a United Nation awardee Urmila Chanam, a global expert in menstrual hygiene and founder of Breaking the Silence, by organizing workshops in various secondary schools in Ondo State focusing on girls.
+Omole is the chief executive officer of Hero Communication and Events Management company as well as Akogun Farms Nigeria Limited.

+In March 2026, Omole was appointed a member of the Nigerian Football Federation Electoral Committee.